incubyte/incubyte.github.io/content/blog/five-git-tricks.md

 In this article, we'll be going through five git tricks that will make your software crafting easier.

+Here are the tricks we'll be covering in this article:
+- 1. Quickly set up Git SSH credentials with GitHub CLI
+- 2. Create a new branch and track it with remote
+- 3. Quickly test changes across branches with the help of stash
+- 4. Split one large branch into multiple
+- 5. Delete a branch from remote

-## 1. Quickly set up git ssh credentials with GitHub CLI
+## 1. Quickly set up Git SSH credentials with GitHub CLI

 The first thing you want to do before trying out these tricks is to set up `git` and its credentials.